gregtwallace/certwarden.com/docs/2_getting_started/6_first_certificate.md

 account for all of the certificates you want.
 Use this same process for future certificates.

-After an Order becomes Valid, LeGo will automatically place future orders ~40 days before expiration to keep the certificate fresh.
+After an Order becomes Valid, Cert Warden will automatically place future orders ~40 days before expiration to keep the certificate fresh.

 :::tip
-The first production certificate you should issue should be for your LeGo server to secure it.
-If you did not edit `config.yaml` LeGo will run in https mode using the certificate name `legocerthub` so use that as the name of this production certificate.
+The first production certificate you should issue should be for your Cert Warden server to secure it.
+If you did not edit `config.yaml` Cert Warden will run in https mode using the certificate name `legocerthub` so use that as the name of this production certificate.